-Almost all of us use, or have used, CBD to provide relief of some sort.
-There are quite a few different modes of use with CBD as well, but one in particular gets overlooked by many: topicals.
-Since there isn’t a lot of buzz surrounding topicals, many faithful CBD users never get to realize the advantages of using them.
+Almost all of us use, or have used, CBD of some sort.
+There are quite a few different modes of use with CBD, but one, in particular, gets overlooked by many: CBD topicals.
+Since there isn’t a lot of buzz surrounding topicals, many faithful CBD users never get to use them.

 Glide refers to how smoothly the product moves across the surface of the skin as it’s being applied.
 Does it sit in one spot like glop, or does it spread evenly and seamlessly.

 Aside from hemp extract, what else is in there?
-Different ingredients can help or hinder how effectively the skin uptakes the CBD (much like carrier oils in tinctures can impact how well our bodies use ingested CBD).
 Menthol, for instance, expresses dermal receptors and allows for easier passage of CBD to deeper layers of the skin.

 How long does one container last you?
 How much relief do you get for the money you’ve paid?

-You’ll have to determine whether or not the topical route addresses the specific issue you want to use it for.
-Many people report great results when topicals are applied to sore muscles and joints.
+You’ll have to determine whether or not the topical route is right for you.
 For obvious reasons though, topicals aren’t going to help anyone soothe digestive problems or calm a hyperactive nervous system.

 Instead, take 10, 20, or even 30 seconds to gently massage the product into the affected area.
 This approach promotes blood flow to the area and expresses the pores.
 Additionally, the friction stimulates some of the same dermal receptors that ingredients like menthol stimulate, facilitating the pathway to deeper tissues.
 Remember, the more of the topical you can get beneath the surface, the better.

 As an added precaution, Author D. Dutt of CBDhemp.com recommends one last check before generously applying your product.
 She says,